JakeWritesCode/inventronix-esp32-http/README.md

 ## Examples

-See the `examples/BasicUsage/BasicUsage.ino` file for a complete working example.
+See `src/main.cpp` for a complete hydroponic controller example with:
+- Temperature/humidity monitoring
+- Toggle commands (heater on/off)
+- Pulse commands (nutrient pump)

 ## Troubleshooting